yduan004/helloAPI/QUICK_REFERENCE.md

 -- Count users
 SELECT COUNT(*) FROM users;

--- Find user by username
+-- Find user by email
-SELECT * FROM users WHERE username = 'john_doe';

--- Find active users
-SELECT * FROM users WHERE is_active = true;
+SELECT * FROM users WHERE email = 'john@example.com';

 -- Search users
-SELECT * FROM users WHERE username ILIKE '%john%' OR email ILIKE '%john%';
+SELECT * FROM users WHERE name ILIKE '%john%' OR email ILIKE '%john%';

 -- Delete a user
 DELETE FROM users WHERE id = 1;

 -- Update a user
-UPDATE users SET first_name = 'Johnny' WHERE id = 1;
+UPDATE users SET name = 'Johnny Doe' WHERE id = 1;
 ```

 ## 🔧 Django Management Commands